guyroyse/tracking-aircraft/README.md

 This demo uses a software-defined radio.
 Despite the use of the word _software_ in its name, software-defined radio is actually a hardware device.
 So, you'll need to buy an SDR and an antenna to use this demo.
 No worries, SDRs are cheap.

-Here's the load out I like to use.
+Here's the load-out I like to use.
 It includes the SDR dongle and an antenna specifically designed for picking up aircraft transponder broadcasts.

 - **RTL SDR**: https://www.amazon.com/RTL-SDR-Blog-RTL2832U-Software-Defined/dp/B0CD745394/
 - **ADS-B Antenna**: https://www.amazon.com/1090MHz-Antenna-Fiberglass-SMA-Male-Extension/dp/B09BQ4H26L/

-If you want something cheaper and more general purpose, and this is probably a better choice, there are some bundles that include the same SDR and some more flexible antennas.
-This is a good choice if you want to do _other_ things with your SDR.
+If you want something cheaper and more general-purpose, and this is probably a better choice, some bundles include the same SDR and some more flexible antennas.
+This is a good way to go if you want to do _other_ things with your SDR.
 Which will happen.

 - **RTL SDR kit**: https://www.amazon.com/RTL-SDR-Blog-RTL2832U-Software-Defined/dp/B0CD7558GT/

-You can also make your own antenna if you are ambitious.
+You can also make your _own_ antenna if you are ambitious.
 I'll leave that up to your own googling.

-If you chose to make your own antenna or use the kit above, you'll want both legs of the antenna extended/cut to a length of ~69mm.
-Arrange them so that that are in a line, 180 degrees apart.
+If you choose to make an antenna or to use the kit above, you'll want both legs of the antenna extended/cut to a length of ~69mm.
+Arrange them so that they are in a line, 180 degrees apart.
 This, in radio terms, is called a dipole.

 Regardless of which antenna option you go with, you'll want to mount it vertically as this matches the way they are mounted on aircraft.
-Here's a picture of a homemade antena (not mine) mounted vertically in an attic (not mine):
+Here's a picture of a homemade antenna (not mine) mounted vertically in an attic (not mine):

 ![](homemade-adsb.jpg)

-Thanks for the picture, random Internt stranger!
+Thanks for the picture, random Internet stranger!

 ## Installing SDR software